hungcq/knowledge-repo/IT/aws/solution-architect-associate/security.md

   - Rate-based rules: DDoS protection
 - Regional except for CloudFront
 - Rule Group: reusable set of rules that can be added to a web ACL
-- Pattern: fixed IP using WAF with ALB: client -> Global Accelerator -> ALB + WAF -> EC2 instances
+- Architecture: fixed IP: WAF not support NLB so must use GA for fixed IP: client -> Global Accelerator -> ALB + WAF -> EC2 instances
 ## Shield
 - Def: DDoS protection service
 - 2 types: